 I have touched on how PUFA's are easily oxidised, but what does this mean for our health?
 And what are the other health dangers of PUFA consumption?

 You would have no doubt heard about the 'health benefits' of omega 3 fats like fish oil.
 A big reason behind the reported health benefits of fish oil consumption is due to omega 3's anti-inflammatory effects.
 Omega 6 fats on the other hand have an inflammatory effect on the body.
 It is well established at omega 3 fats can actually help reduce the damage from high omega 6 consumption - hence why the fish oil industry continues to grow.

 I will come back to omega 3's later in this article, but first I want to take a deep dive into the inflammatory effect of excess Omega 6 consumption.

 Many health gurus and doctors claim that the levels of omega 3 and omega 6 should stay in a healthy 1:2 ratio in the body.
 If you're avoiding commercial seed oils, don't use seed oils at home, avoid roasted nuts (or nuts raw nuts in excess), cook your own meals and eat a wholesome diet you maybe pretty close to this ideal balance.
 But most people don't eat this way all the time!

-Most people eat food cooked in restaurants.
-Will pick up a packaged ready to drink laced with sunflower oil.
-Snack on cookies or potato chips fried in vegetable oils.
-Eat roasted nuts, and cook with sunflower oil at hoto to reduce their cholesterol intake!
+Most people eat food cooked in restaurants, will pick up a packaged ready to drink laced with sunflower oil, snack on cookies or potato chips fried in vegetable oils, Eat roasted nuts, and cook with sunflower oil at hot temperatures - all to reduce their cholesterol intake!

 If you are like 'most' people, then chances are your Omega 3 to 6 ratio is now more like 1:15 if not higher (11).